Assistant Professor, Department of Biological Sciences, Centre for Bioimaging Sciences (CBIS), Mechanobiology Institute, Singapore (MBI)

 Endocytosis, Membrane traffic, Curvature, Actin cytoskeleton, Mechanotransduction

+Calcium oscillations-coupled conversion of actin travelling waves to standing oscillations.
 Wu, Min*; Wu, Xudong, De Camilli, Pietro*. (* co-corresponding authors).
 Proc Natl Acad Sci U S A. 2013 Jan 22;110(4):1339-44. doi: 10.1073/pnas.1221538110.

+Coupling between clathrin-dependent endocytic budding and F-BAR-dependent tubulation in a cell-free system.
 Wu, Min; Huang, Bo; Graham, Morven; Raimondi, Andrea; Heuser, John E.; Zhuang, Xiaowei; De Camilli, Pietro., Nat Cell Biol.
 2010 Sep;12(9):902-8.
 Highlighted in Science’s Editors’ Choice, selected by Faculty of 1000.

+Differential targeting of secretory lysosomes and recycling endosomes in mast cells revealed by patterned antigen arrays.
 Wu, Min; Baumgart, Tobias; Hammond, Stephanie; Holowka, David A.; Baird, Barbara A., J Cell Sci.
 2007 Sep 1;120(Pt 17):3147-54.
 Selected by Faculty of 1000.

+Visualization of plasma membrane compartmentalization with patterned lipid bilayers.
 Wu, Min; Holowka, David A.; Craighead, Harold G.; Baird, Barbara A., Proc Natl Acad Sci U S A. 2004 Sep 21;101(38):13798-803.